 the full name, address and date of entry of the name of each Director and Delegate.

 Members shall provide notice of any change and required details to the Branch within one month of such change.

+“SurfGuard” may be used as the Register.

 Inspection of Register

 Having regard to confidentiality considerations and privacy laws, an extract of the Register, excluding the address or other direct contact details of any Member, Director or Delegate, shall be available for inspection (but not copying) by Members, upon reasonable request.
+Any request for inspection must be made in good faith and for a proper purpose (as determined by the Board acting reasonably).

 Use of Register